 Pacific Ethanol is the leading producer and marketer of low-carbon renewable fuels and high-quality alcohol products in the United States.

-Pacific Ethanol owns and operates nine production facilities, four in the Western states of California, Oregon and Idaho, and five in the Midwestern states of Illinois and Nebraska.
-The plants have a combined production capacity of 605 million gallons per year, produce over three million tons per year of ethanol co-products - on a dry matter basis - such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles (CDS), corn gluten meal, corn germ, corn oil, distillers yeast and CO2.
+Pacific Ethanol owns and operates seven production facilities, four in the Western states of California, Oregon and Idaho, and three in the Midwestern state of Illinois.
+The plants have a combined production capacity of 450 million gallons per year, produce over two million tons per year of ethanol co-products - on a dry matter basis - such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles (CDS), corn gluten meal, corn germ, corn oil, distillers yeast and CO2.

 The integration of Western and Midwestern operations allows Pacific Ethanol the unique ability to capture value along the supply and distribution chains and to take advantage of regional pricing dislocations that are common to the volatile markets in which we operate.